 Maternal Mental Health Day in AZ- May 2, 2018!

 May is Maternal Mental Health Month.
 To read the content of Arizona Governor Doug Ducey’s official Proclamation supporting perinatal mood and anxiety disorders, click HERE.

 The Board of Directors of the TPDC wishes to extend its deep gratitude for the generous financial support of the Harriet Silverman Fund of the Women’s Foundation of Southern AZ.
 The 2017 grant award will enable increased engagement with immigrant populations in the Tucson area and continued educational outreach in the community.

 HOME VISITORS can help first-time moms!
 Nurse-Family Partnership is a free and voluntary support program.
-If you or someone you know is less than 28 weeks pregnant, you may be eligible.
+If you (or someone you know) are pregnant for the fist time, and less than 28 weeks, you may be eligible.
 Click HERE for the Referral Form to Nurse Family Partnership.